TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/instantiation.md

 ## Instantiation of Field Mask {{< new-in-version "3.21.1" >}}

-The fields that are sent in the webhook uplink message can be filtered.
-Field paths not specified in `field-mask` will not be present in the uplink message.
-Field paths are provided as a list, for example as:
+The request message data fields that are sent via webhooks can be filtered.
+If specified in `field-mask`, only these fields will be present in the request message to save bandwidth.
+Field paths are provided as a list, for example:

 ```yaml
 field-mask: